 Election under section 853(a).
 A fund may make an irrevocable election under section 853(a) to allow its shareholders to apply their shares of the foreign taxes paid by the fund either as a credit or a deduction.
 If the fund makes this election, the amount of foreign taxes it paid during the tax year may not be taken as a credit or a deduction on Form 1120-RIC, but may be claimed on Form 1120-RIC, Schedule A, line 5, as an addition to the dividends paid deduction.

-To be eligible for the election, more than 50% of the value of the fund's total assets at the end of the tax year must consist of stock or securities in foreign corporations.
+Eligibility.
+To qualify to make the election, the fund must meet the following requirements.